duduserafini/hello-world/README.md

 ## This is a branch of the Repository

 - Saved changes are called commits, and commits messages are the comments
+- After your branch is finished you can "pull request" it to be merge

 ## Heading 2